THE COMPLETE (CERTIFIED) CONSULT

 Finding the calm for your storm.

 YOUR DOG IS TRYING TO TELL YOU SOMETHING.

 Dogs have a unique capacity for emotion.
 Unfortunately, they do not have the spoken word to rely on when trying to communicate their fears and suspicions.
 Sometimes they experience the world much differently than we expect.
 These perceptions can trigger new, and for most, unexpected behaviors.
-Keeping in mind that anxiety is the underpinning of most aggressive displays, Cooperation Canine focuses on addressing the root of the anxiety to change the unwanted behavior.
+Keeping in mind that finding relief from a perceived threat is the underpinning of most aggressive and reactive displays, Cooperation Canine addresses both the underlying emotion and learned components of the unwanted behavior.

-There are many variables to consider when assessing behavior.
-In addition to identifying the primary function of the problem behavior, we will work to identify deficits or excess that may be impacting the emotional and behavioral health of your dog so that we can activate strategies to help.
+There are many variables to consider when assessing your dog.
+In addition to identifying the primary function of the problem behavior, we will work to identify deficits or excess that may be impacting the emotional and behavioral health of your dog and identify activate strategies to help.

 WE WILL ALSO ASSESS THE FOLLOWING: